how to do barbell rows

 How To Do Barbell Rows

-And most importantly, with the barbell being much closer to your body, your back is not being forced into an awkward position it cannot get into.
+And most importantly, with the barbell being much closer to your body and shoulder blades flat, your back is not being forced into an awkward position it cannot get into.
 That means, you’ve turned this lift into a much safer version of the Barbell Row.

 TAKE YOUR BICEPS OUT